100. Principles of Sociology. Open to freshmen and sophomores.

 (SS).
 May be repeated for a total of 8 credits.

 The purpose of the course is to provide literacy in the evaluation of quantitative evidence as it relates to the world of alternative, testable ideas.
 Students are familiarized with a variety of descriptive statistics (interpretation of tables, measures of association, regression, etc.), inductive statistics (theory of sampling, significance tests) and the empirical origin of statistical data (surveys, censuses, observational studies).
 Several forms of decision-making based on quantitative and non-quantitative evidence are compared and contrasted.
 No special background or preparation is needed.
 Students capable of handling arithmetic have all the mathematical skills required for the course.
+There are two lectures and one lab scheduled each week.
 Problem sets are routinely assigned to illustrate the concepts of the course.
-Additionally, the course will provide students with an introduction to "statistical packages" easily used on microcomputers.
-NO PREVIOUS EXPERIENCE WITH THIS TECHNOLOGY IS NECESSARY.
-This will provide an opportunity to analyze and discuss some real data sets.
-Course grades are determined by performance on three major exams (including the final) and some quizzes given in the discussion sections.
-The new format generates four credit hours from two lectures and two hours of discussion per week.
-(Goldberg)
+Student grades are determined by performance on three examinations, two given during the term and the final exam.

 310. Introduction to Research Methods.
 Soc.
 210. (4).
 (SS).